freethenation/funcflow/README.md

 # Parallel code
 ___
-Using the spawn function on the step object you can run tasks in parallel and the next step will only be ran when all of the tasks are complete
+Using the spawn function on the step object you can run tasks in parallel and the next step will only be run when all of the tasks are complete

     steps = []
     steps.push (step, err)->